4.165 Durham City will have a range of housing types to meet the needs of a sustainable mix of local residents and students living in harmony.

 - Houghall Court, East Durham College’s Houghall campus, 222 beds in cluster and studio apartments

-4.160 Other PBSA sites could have been for commercial activities, i.e.:
+4.170 Other PBSA sites could have been for year-long residents or commercial activities, i.e.:

 - Dun Holm House, The Riverwalk 253 beds in cluster and studio apartments